pusher/pusher-http-node/README.md

 var pusher = new Pusher({
   // you can set other options in any of the 3 ways described above
   proxy: 'HTTP_PROXY_URL', // optional, URL to proxy the requests through
-  timeout: TIMEOUT // optional, timeout for all requests in milliseconds });
+  timeout: TIMEOUT, // optional, timeout for all requests in milliseconds
+  keepAlive: KEEP_ALIVE // optional, enables keep-alive, defaults to false });
 ```